-Tables should be incorporated into the end of the article file, not submitted separately.
+Tables should be incorporated into the article file, immediately following the first paragraph to cite them (read order), not submitted separately.
 The more closely your tables meet the specifications in this section, the fewer revisions you'll need to process and the faster and more accurately your piece is likely to publish.

 In the published version, tables will be automatically formatted with alternate row shading, the content left-aligned in cells, the title placed above the table, and legend/footnotes placed below.